 4. Use one “show stopper” piece, like my cow painting.
 After you put it up, everything else is secondary to that piece and should accentuate it.

 5. Layer linens in a window.
 They are easy to rearrange and add new linens whenever you want.
 Just put up a standard expandable curtain rod and layer away.
 They’re very cheap.

 6. Get on the internet and Google things you like.
 I love vintage photos of children.
-I use them to accessorize tabletops or clip to an old cheese grater, etc.
+I print them out and use them to accessorize tabletops or clip to an old cheese grater, etc.

 7. Put some pretty bottles in the window.
-It's lovely with the sunlight shining through.
+It’s so lovely with the sunlight shining through.